ARealWant/GuildReset-Discord-Bot/README.md

 - discords.com

 ## The Bot Usage:
+It's important to note that these commands can be very dangerous and should be used with caution, as they can permanently delete important data and disrupt the functioning of a server.
+You should make sure to properly protect and restrict access to these commands to prevent accidental or malicious misuse.

 - /start channels: Begin the process of deleting all channels on the server
 - /start roles: Begin the process of deleting all roles on the server
 - /start emojis: Begin the process of deleting all emojis on the server